George Gibson (American football)

 George Randall Gibson (October 2, 1905 – August 19, 2004) was an American football player and coach.
 He played college football as a guard at the University of Minnesota from 1926 to 1928.
 He was captain of the 1928 Minnesota Golden Gophers football team and was named to the 1928 College Football All-America Team.
 Gibson was a teammate and roommate of Bronko Nagurski.
 The two are jointly honored as the namesakes of the Minnesota Golden Gophers football training complex, the Gibson-Nagurski Football Complex.
 While at the University of Minnesota, Gibson was a member of Sigma Chi fraternity.
+Gibson later worked as an assistant coach at Minnesota.